How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Timeline for Visible Changes:

-Immediate: You’ll see some improvement right away, but swelling masks full results.
+Immediate: You’ll see some improvement right away, but swelling is still apparent.

-2-4 Weeks: Initial results become more apparent as swelling decreases.
+2-4 Weeks: The Initial definition becomes more apparent as swelling decreases.

 3 Months: Significant improvement is visible, with most swelling resolved.